ibm-cloud-docs/virtual-servers/vsi_managing.md

 * **Rename**

     After renaming the device, the name will automatically be updated in the Customer Portal.
 When performing a search within the Portal, use the new device name when attempting to locate content associated with it.
 Repeat the previous steps to rename the device again at any time.

+* **Cancel**

+  After confirming the cancellation, the device cancellation process will begin.
+If an immediate cancellation was requested, the device will be canceled immediately.
+If a billing anniversary cancellation was requested, the device will remain active until the next billing anniversary.
+Upon its cancellation, the device will no longer appear in the Device List on the Customer Portal.
+Billing items will also be removed from invoices when all outstanding balances have been paid on the device, if any.
+For questions about a bill for a cancelled device, please open a ticket and select Accounting Request as the ticket subject.
+Refunds cannot be given for immediate cancellations.

 ## Next Steps
 If you need to reconfigure an existing virtual server, see [Reconfiguring an existing virtual server](../vsi/vsi_reconfigure.html).